conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

    repository from GitHub.
 #.
 Checkout a new branch from the staged-recipes ``main`` branch.
 #.
 Through CLI, cd inside the 'staged-recipes/recipes' directory.
 #.
-Within your forked copy, create a new folder in the recipes folder, for your package. ``...staged-recipes/recipes/<name-of-package>``
+Within your forked copy, create a new folder in the recipes folder for your package (i.e, ``...staged-recipes/recipes/<name-of-package>``)
 #.
 Copy `meta.yml
    <https://github.com/conda-forge/staged-recipes/blob/master/recipes/
    example/meta.yaml>`_ from the example directory.
-   All the changes in the following steps will happen in the COPIED meta.yaml i.e ``...staged-recipes/recipes/<name-of-package>/meta.yaml`` Please leave the example directory unchanged!
+   All the changes in the following steps will happen in the COPIED meta.yaml (i.e., ``...staged-recipes/recipes/<name-of-package>/meta.yaml``).
+   Please leave the example directory unchanged!
 #.
 Modify the copied recipe (meta.yml) as needed.
-To see how to modify meta.yaml take a look at
+To see how to modify meta.yaml, take a look at
    :ref:`meta_yaml`.
 #.
 Generate the SHA256 key for your source code archive, as described in the
    example recipe using the ``openssl`` tool.
 As an alternative, you can also